Creating a Career Development Plan: Tips and Strategies

 - What do I think I could do better?

-Being honest in answering these questions can provide valuable insight into what you need to focus on in your role in order to progress upwardly with ease.
+Being honest in answering these questions can provide invaluable insights into the areas you must focus on within your role in order to progress upwardly with ease.

-Find out the long-term goals of your chosen field of work precisely.
-Setting clear goals for the long term will help you focus on what you want to accomplish in the coming years.
+Determine the long-term goals of your chosen career field precisely.
+Setting clear goals for the long term keeps you focused on the goals you wish to accomplish in the coming years.

 Ask yourself these questions: